arabold/react-native-whirlwind/docs/index.md

 However, when using React Native, styling suddenly becomes very limited as it doesn't provide a way of selecting a child or siblings.
 The reason is that React Native uses the [Yoga](https://yogalayout.com/) layout engine rather than CSS like a web page.
 You can't use pseudo-classes like `:hover` or `:focus` to style a component.
 You can't use media queries.
 You can't use the `:before` and `:after`, `:first-child` and `:last-child`, and you can't use the `:nth-child` pseudo-class either.
 These limitations make it cumbersome and verbatim to define reusable styles, and many learnings from working on responsive websites simply don't apply to React Native.

 While there are many CSS frameworks for the web, I have found only a few for React Native that would fit my needs.
 I wanted a framework that was built specifically for React Native, and that kept these limitations in mind.
-Some concepts and source code of Whirlwind is directly derived from [react-native-tailwindcss](https://github.com/TVke/react-native-tailwindcss).
+As mentioned before, I'm a fan of [Tailwind CSS](https://tailwindcss.com/) for plain React web pages.
+However, the various React Native (re-)implementations didn't convince me: [tailwind-rn](https://github.com/vadimdemedes/tailwind-rn) and [tailwind-react-native-classnames](https://github.com/jaredh159/tailwind-react-native-classnames) both use a custom string literal to emulate tailwind's CSS class system.
+But unfortunately both fell short in providing any autocompletion hints in Visual Studio Code, which makes them difficult to use and error prone for new developers on your team who aren't familiar with Tailwind yet.
+Personally I was more in favor of the style class system implemented by [react-native-tailwindcss](https://github.com/TVke/react-native-tailwindcss).
+But the lack of Typescript support was an immediate showstopper for me.
+Nonetheless some concepts and source code of Whirlwind is directly derived from [react-native-tailwindcss](https://github.com/TVke/react-native-tailwindcss).

 ## How Does It Work?